 The compliance function in of KLP Skadeforsikring AS is described in the SFCR reports for KLP Skadeforsikring, AS.
-KLP Bedriftspensjon AS is covered by the compliance function for the KLP Group.
+KLP Bedriftspensjon AS has outsourced its compliance function to the compliance function of the KLP Group.

 B.5 Internal Audit function

 B.5.1 Exercise